 Dealing with the “Duck Curve” is a big challenge for utilities coping with gigawatts of renewable energy generation removing kWh’s from the grid.
-Wind and solar generation provide clean power when the sun shines and the wind blows, but this weather dependence is less reliable and leaves a big gap “Duck Curve” to be filled by traditional generation sources when it’s offline.
+Wind and solar generation provide clean power when the sun shines, and the wind blows.
+Still, this weather dependence is less reliable and leaves a big gap “Duck Curve” to be filled by traditional generation sources when it’s offline.
 This capacity hole needs to be filled seamlessly as customers demand 100% reliability 24/7.
 The cost of this reliability has turned tariff structures on their head, unable to recover the cost from a kWh charge due to lower grid provided consumption, the emphasis has shifted to higher capacity charges, something most evident in California.

 New to NET?
 Take a look at our short video of Touchstone Energy NET17 to see what goes on.
-We are already looking forward to next years conference in St Petersburg, FL – and we hope to see you there.
+We are already looking forward to next year’s conference in St Petersburg, FL – and we hope to see you there.